The Cap-Ferret peninsula

-Pass by the peninsula of Cap Ferret, this piece of land between the Atlantic Ocean and the Bassin d'Arcachon.
-You will enjoy strolling there, discovering its charming villages, shopping at the Cap Ferret market, admiring the famous Cap Ferret lighthouse, swimming on the fine sandy beaches or enjoying the Point of Cap Ferret.
+Come to the Cap Ferret peninsula, this piece of land between the Atlantic Ocean and the Bassin d'Arcachon.
+You will love strolling to discover its charming villages, its oyster huts, its typical villas, shopping in the markets, climbing to the famous Cap Ferret lighthouse and admiring the grandiose landscape from the Pointe.

 The ocean beaches

-Only 15 minutes separate you from the ocean beaches.
+Only 15 minutes separate you from the ocean beaches of the Cap Ferret peninsula.
+You can also get there by taking the magnificent forest cycle path (about 45 minutes for Grand Crohot beach).
 The latter are renowned for their waves and stretch of fine sand as far as the eye can see.
-On these beaches, learn to surf, swim or indulge in idleness.
-Lacanau-Océan is a 30-minute drive from our hotel.
-To swim in peace, go to Lake Hourtin 50 km away.
+On these beaches, learn to surf, swim or indulge in idleness or a stroll along the water's edge.

 The Dune of Pilat